HigherOrderCO/Kind/README.md

 5. Efficient real-world compilers.
 Check [http://uwu-tech/](http://uwu-tech) for a collection of Kind HTML5 apps.

     *Currently disabled for a major update that will bring rollback netcode for all apps!
-Check again on May 17!*
+Check on May 17!*

 Usage
 -----